DataDog/terraform-provider-datadog/website/docs/r/dashboard.html.markdown

   - `distribution_definition`: The definition for a Distribution widget.
 Exactly one nested block is allowed with the following structure:
       - `request`: (Required) Nested block describing the request to use when displaying the widget.
 Multiple request blocks are allowed with the following structure:
           - `q`: (Required) The metric query to use in the widget.
+          - `style` - (Optional) Style of the widget graph.
+One nested block is allowed with the following structure:
+              - `palette` - (Optional) Color palette to apply to the widget.
       - `title`: (Optional) The title of the widget.
       - `title_size`: (Optional) The size of the widget's title.
 Default is 16.
       - `title_align`: (Optional) The alignment of the widget's title.
 One of "left", "center", or "right".